Nikon D750 versus Sony RX10 IV

 Both the D750 and the RX10 IV are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D750 replaced the earlier Nikon D700, while the RX10 IV followed on from the Sony RX10 III.

-So how do things add up?
+So what is the bottom line?
 Is the Nikon D750 better than the Sony RX10 IV or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24.2 vs 20MP) with a 10% higher linear resolution.